eXascaleInfolab/clubmark/README.md

 $ pypy ./benchmark.py -g=3%2=syntnets_i3_s4 -cr -a="scp oslom2" -r -q -tm=90
 ```
 Run the benchmark under PyPy.
-Generate synthetic networks producing 3 instances of each network with 2 shuffles (random reordering of network nodes) of each instance, having 3*2=6 sythetic networks of each type (for each set of network generation parameters).
+Generate synthetic networks producing 3 instances of each network with 2 shuffles (random reordering of network nodes) of each instance, having 3*2=6 synthetic networks of each type (for each set of network generation parameters).
 Generated networks are stored in the ./syntnets_i3_s4/ directory.
-Convert all networks into the .hig format resolving duзlicated links.
+Convert all networks into the .hig format resolving duplicated links.
 This conversion is required to be able to evaluate modularity measure.
 Run `scp` and `oslom2` clustering algorithms for each generated network and evaluate modularity and NMI measures for these algorithms.
-Tшmeout is 90 min for each task of each network processing, where the tasks are: networks generation, clustering and evaluation by each specified measure.
+Timeout is 90 min for each task of each network processing, where the tasks are: networks generation, clustering and evaluation by each specified measure.
 The network is each shuffle of each instance of each network type.

 ### Shuffling existing network instances, clustering algorithm execution and evaluation using NMI_max with 1h timeout for any task
 ```sh